AguaClara/Textbook/Reactor_Characteristics/Reactor_Characteristics.rst

     \sigma _{t}^{2} =\left(\frac{2}{Pe} +\frac{8}{Pe^{2} } \right)\cdot \theta ^{2}

 For closed systems the relationship is:

 .. math::
     :label: eq_Reactor_sigma_closed

     \sigma _{t}^{2} =\left[\frac{2}{Pe} -\frac{2}{Pe^{2} } \cdot \left(1-{\mathop{e}\nolimits^{-Pe}} \right)\right]\cdot \theta ^{2}

-The term :math:`\frac{2}{Pe}` in equations :eq:`eq_Reactor_sigma_open` and :eq:`eq_Reactor_sigma_open` is dominant for Peclet numbers much greater than 10 as is shown in :numref:`Pe_open_and_closed`.
+The term :math:`\frac{2}{Pe}` in equations :eq:`eq_Reactor_sigma_open` and :eq:`eq_Reactor_sigma_open` is dominant for Peclet numbers much greater than 10 as is shown in :numref:`figure_Pe_open_and_closed`.
 The additional terms in equations :eq:`eq_Reactor_sigma_open` and :eq:`eq_Reactor_sigma_open` are corrections for skewedness in the response curve.
 These skewedness corrections are not very significant for Peclet numbers greater than 10.
 Thus for Peclet numbers greater than 10 the Peclet number can be determined using equation :eq:`eq_Reactor_sigma_approx` for both open and closed systems.

 .. _figure_Pe_open_and_closed: